RahulVC02/assignment1_rahulc_nokzendi/assignment1<q4>subjective_questions.md

 <h4>1.
 Real input values: </h4>

-Since we are splitting the data table into two at each step without deleting any column, in the worst-case scenario, there can be a total of $(N-1)$ nodes in the decision tree.
+Since we are splitting the data table into two at each step without deleting any column, in the worst-case scenario, there can be a total of $(N-1)$ non-leaf nodes in the decision tree.
 Hence, in the worst-case scenario, the code will run a total of $N-1$ times.
 In every iteration of the code, each of the columns present in the table has to be passed to the information gain function to obtain the column with the best information gain in order to carry out the appropriate spilt.
 Thus, this will occur a total of $M$ times.
 The time complexity of the information function will be $O(N^2)$ since it takes $O(N)$ to calculate the information for a given split, and there are a total of $(N-1)$ splits.
 Thus, each iteration will have a time complexity of $O(N^2M)$.

 Hence the complexity for the case of real inputs will be $O(N^3M)$.
 This is the Learning Time Complexity.

 The Prediction Time Complexity depends on the depth of the tree.
 In the worst case, the sample input to be predicted would reach the leaf at the lowest level - the depth of the tree.
-This prediction would have to go through all the $(N-1)$ splits and so the Prediction Time Complexity would be $O(N)$.
+This prediction would have to go through all the $(N-1)$ splits and so the Prediction Time Complexity would be $O(N)$ per input.
+If the input test size is $N'$, the total pediction time is $O(NN')$.

 <h4>2.
 Discrete input values: </h4>